menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bancroft is generally considered to be a blue-collar town.
-54.61% of the Bancroft workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bancroft is a town of production and manufacturing workers, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Bancroft who work in farm management occupations (14.02%), food service (9.23%), and office and administrative support (8.12%).
+Bancroft is a blue-collar town, with 60.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bancroft is a town of transportation and shipping workers, production and manufacturing workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Bancroft who work in farm management occupations (14.54%), office and administrative support (6.03%), and teaching (5.67%).

 In addition, many people in Bancroft have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Telecommuters are a relatively large percentage of the workforce: 10.49% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.03% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle